-On September 4, 2019 the USCIS announced a that requires employers preparing to file H-1B cap-subject petitions to pay a $10 fee for each electronic registration the employer submits to USCIS.
+On September 4, 2019 the USCIS announced a new proposed rule that requires employers preparing to file H-1B cap-subject petitions to pay a $10 fee for each electronic registration the employer submits to USCIS.
 The USCIS is funded by fees collected for filings and plans to use the registration fees to cover the costs of implementing the new pre-registration system.

 After considering public feedback, USCIS decided to suspend the electronic pre-registration requirement until the April 2020 cap season in order to complete user testing and ensure the system and process are fully functional.